Our past, present, and future one tree at a time.

 This location was considered then to be convenient both for accessing logs and as a good site for retail and wholesale lumber sales.
 It has subsequently turned out to be a very good for both.
 Since the original mill’s log carriage was already capable of cutting much longer lengths than the 8 and 10 foot logs Joe believed he could easily access for making studs, and at the urging of his father, who spent many weekends and evenings helping with the mill’s construction, the mill was instead built to initially cut up over 24 foot log lengths.

 This later proved to be a source of much grief, considering the condition of the machinery and original, non-automated nature of the plant.
 Turning long, heavy, large logs by hand with a peavey, setting and dogging them the same way, and trying to maintain accuracy of cutting over their length with equipment that was borderline ‘junk’ was a hopeless task.
 The carriage was soon shortened, and while still capable of cutting up to a 20 foot log, most production was in 8, 10, and 12 foot lengths, with 16 foot the normal maximum.
-Which, four and half decades later, and with a much more modern, automated and accurate plant, are still our preferred lengths today.
+Which, 50 years later, and with a much more modern, automated and accurate plant, are still our preferred lengths today.